groupdocs-comparison/GroupDocs.Comparison-Products/content/comparison/net/pptx.en.md

 platform_tag: "net"

 ############################# Head ############################
-head_title: ".NET PPTX Comparison API - compare documents using C# .NET"
+head_title: "Compare PPTX Presentations via GroupDocs.Comparison for .NET"
-head_description: "GroupDocs.Comparison for .NET offers an API to obtain comprehensive document comparison reports in a variety of applications, including C#, ASP.NET, VB.NET, and .NET Core."
+head_description: "The GroupDocs.Comparison for .NET API designed to perform the comparison and analysis of PPTX presentations.
+The comparison results show us valuable information about distinctions present in the selected PPTX files.
+GroupDocs.Comparison could be used with C#, ASP.NET, VB.NET, and .NET Core solutions."

 ############################# Header ############################
-title: "Compare PPTX files in .NET solutions"
+title: "Analyze MS PowerPoint PPTX presentations with .NET technologies"
-description: ".NET document comparison API for retrieving and displaying differences in PPTX files in C#, ASP.NET, VB.NET, and .NET Core Applications.
-Effortlessly obtain detailed reports for a seamless experience."
+description: "THE GroupDocs.Comparison for .NET is designed for various document types comparison, to analyze distinctions within Microsoft PowerPoint files.
+Applications based on C#, ASP.NET, VB.NET, or .NET Core could be improved with our solutions.
+Minimal code implementation is required to get detailed reports about distinctions in business documents."
 subtitle: "Document comparison solution"

 header_actions: